rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/2-raindex-in-20-minutes.svelte.md

 - Get real-time updates on your strategies’ progress

 There’s a few layers of the stack that have come together to make this happen:
-- Rainlang, a new smart contract language that is itself parsed and interpreted onchain by smart contracts
+- Rainlang, a new smart contract language that is itself parsed and interpreted on-chain by smart contracts
-- The Raindex smart contracts and protocol - this includes everything onchain as well as the fillers who actually execute orders.
+- The Raindex smart contracts and protocol - this includes everything on-chain as well as the fillers who actually execute orders.
 - Finally, the Raindex app - a fully self-hosted way to write Rainlang and interact with the protocol with no intermediaries

 ## Key takeaways